JerrickTram/Optimal-Tramsport/content/about.md

 For those who aren't too familiar operations research (OR), OR is the application quantitative methodology to support better decision making.
-Even if this project is primarily focused on the transportation industry, the applications won't be purely examples of getting from point A to point B. Some aspects such as freight rate pricing and inventory management will be included as well.
+Even if this project is primarily focused on the supply chain field, the applications aren't purely examples of getting from point A to point B. Some aspects such as freight rate pricing and inventory management will be included as well.

-Jerrick Tram was previously a Navy Officer Candidate with over 5 years of professional experience working with data in high school sports and transportation.